victorverma3/Letterboxd-Movie-Recommendations/README.md

 ### Profile Compatibility

-The user inputs two Letterboxd usernames and the website calculates the film compatibility score of the two Letterboxd profiles.
-The score is calculated by looking at the similarity between the rating patterns of the two users.
-If they tend to similarly rate movies with similar characteristics, their film compatibility score will be higher.
+The user inputs two Letterboxd usernames and the website determines the compatibility of the two Letterboxd profiles.
+Profiles with more ratings are expected to be compared more accurately.

+#### Film Compatibility Score

 First, each user's Letterboxd ratings are scraped from their profile.
 Next, a ridge regression model is trained on each set of ratings, and a "preference